 Untouchables were often forbidden to enter temples, schools and wells where caste members drew water.
 In some parts of India, even the sight of untouchables was thought to be polluting.
 The untouchables were often forced to sleep during the day and work at night.

 Mahatma Gandhi referred to the untouchables as the Harijan, a term that means “blessed” because Gandhi believed the Harijan were blessed by their suffering.
 Recently, many untouchables have rejected Gandhi’s term as demeaning.
 They prefer to call themselves the Dalit, a term that can be translated as “oppressed.”

 The Indian government has provided the Dalit with employment privileges and granted them special representation in the Indian parliament.
 Despite such measures, the Dalit continue to have fewer educational and employment opportunities than Indians from higher castes.

 The British controlled part or all of the Indian subcontinent from 1612 to 1947.
 The British thought that caste members believed they would have to live out their lives in a particular caste in order to be reborn into a higher caste.
 We now know that some Indian people did have an opportunity to join higher castes, but this didn’t happen very often.

-Discrimination against the Dalit has been forbidden by the Indian Constitution since 1950 but many of India’s 160 million Dalit continue to live in poverty.
+The caste system became less rigid as the Indian people were exposed to outside ideas.
+Many Sudras and untouchables were attracted to the ideas of Islam because Muslims rejected the caste system.
+The Indian Constitution has forbidden discrimination against the Dalit since 1950, but many of India’s 160 million Dalit continue to live in poverty.
 Indian people with family names associated with the Dalit often face discrimination.
-Despite Dalit poverty and discrimination, the Indian people elected a Dalit to the presidency.
+Despite this, the Indian people elected a Dalit to the presidency.
 K. R. Narayanan served in that position from 1997 to 2002.